What Is MCT Oil and Is It the Next Superfood?

 Other studies also link MCTs to decreased cardiovascular disease and Alzheimer's, "but that research is very limited," says Crandall.

 Pure MCT oil is a clear, flavorless liquid that should be consumed plain without heating it.
 It's unrefined, so it has a low smoke point similar to flaxseed oil, wheat germ oil, and walnut oil, and does not respond well to heat.
-Basically, you don't cook with MCT oil.
+Basically, cooking is not one of the MCT oil uses.

-What you can do is add the plain oil to coffee, smoothies, or salad dressings.
+So how can you use MCT oil?
+Add the plain oil to coffee, smoothies, or salad dressings.
 It's easy to slip into a meal or drink without much work, as a serving size usually ranges between just half a tablespoon to up to 3 tablespoons.
 Most 100 percent MCT oils on the market recommend starting with half a tablespoon to see how your digestive system responds.
 Too much too fast could lead to digestive distress.
-And don't forget that MCT is still a liquid fat that's calorically dense—1 tablespoon comes in at 100 calories.
+And don't forget that MCT is still a liquid fat that's calorically dense-1 tablespoon comes in at 100 calories.
 (Related: Is Bulletproof Keto Coffee with Butter Actually Healthy?)

 "Having 300-plus calories in oil a day, even MCT with all its benefits, won't give your metabolism a big enough rev to offset those calories," says Crandall.